EnriqueRDL/EnriqueRDL.github.io/_posts/2022-05-16-seo-cheatsheet.md

 ---
 title: SEO Cheatsheet
 description: This is a SEO cheatsheet/guide on how to make your website have better SEO.
-I've included check boxes for easy use.
 categories: SEO Guides
 tags: seo cheats cheatsheet how-to meta-tags guide
 keywords: SEO Cheats how-to